 Schedule an ORPAT

-For more information about the ORPAT, read the ORPAT Orientation Guide, Candidate Preparation Guide and view the ORPAT Candidate Instruction Video.
+For more information about the ORPAT, read the ORPAT Orientation Guide, the Candidate Preparation Guide and view the ORPAT Candidate Instruction Video.

 The Oregon Physical Abilities Test (ORPAT) is a hybrid physical ability-job sample physical ability assessment process.
 It is designed to evaluate entry level police officer candidates on the essential physical capacities required to satisfactorily perform their job duties.
 ORPAT was originally based on data taken from the Canadian RCMP PARE research and tests as well as multiple Job Task Analysis (JTA’s) for the Oregon police, and corrections officers.